ojuuji/rbmerge/www/help/readme.md

 Rows in the table can be filtered by the color names and by the part names, separately.
 The filter edit boxes are combined with corresponding column headers.

-Filtering only considers color and part names.
-Other text, found in these columns, i.e. numbers of parts and the part numbers, is ignored by the filters.
+Color filter only matches the color name.
+I.e. number of parts in particular color is ignored.

+Part name filter matches the part name and the part number (both the reference part number and the original part number).
+Part numbers are matched only when filter consists of a single word.
+And like with the color filter, number of parts is ignored by this filter.

 Filtering is case-insensitive.